Az-11/ICS415-Assignments/Project1/README.md

 ## Ray Tracing in Java

-Welcome to my first HW in ICS415 ( Computer Graphics ).
+Welcome to my first project in ICS415 ( Computer Graphics ).
 This is simple implementation of a ray tracing algorithm written in Java.
 This program demonstrates the basics of ray tracing by rendering a 2D image with multiple spheres, showcasing intersections and color blending.
 The output image is saved as `output.png` in the project directory.

 ## Features
 - **Ray Tracing Algorithm**: Simulates light rays and sphere intersections.